 If you're looking for the "Garageband of Windows", Cakewalk by Bandlab is a good option, especially since it has MIDI features, which Garageband does not.

-LMMS is the best free music making software dubbed as an alternative to the classic FL Studio due to similar workflow and functionalities.
+LMMS is the best free music production software dubbed as an alternative to the classic FL Studio due to similar workflow and functionalities.
 It's available on Windows, Linux, and Mac.

 The core functionality of LMMS includes: